Zats1954/javacode/README.md

-Copy content one database to another one with hibernate API
+Copies content one database SQLite to its analog MySQL with hibernate API